wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/validate-data-in-r.md

 There are three common reasons for removing certain employees or weeks from the data:

 - A given week is likely a public holiday that impacts a significant proportion of the organization, such as Christmas or New Year’s day.
 - An employee is a non-knowledge worker who doesn’t typically collaborate with email and meetings.
-- An employee is off work for certain weeks due to annual leave, sabbaticals, etc., which do not necessarily coincide with public holidays.
+- An employee is off work for certain weeks because of annual leave, sabbaticals, and so on, which do not necessarily coincide with public holidays.

 You can use a function in wpa to address each of the following: